-MSEC Reform: Expert Teams Establish Disability Only for One Year for Irreversible Health Conditions
+Reform of Medical and Social Expert Commission: Expert Teams Establish Disability for Only One Year for Irreversible Health Conditions

 telegram sharing button